Modified gravity and massive neutrinos: constraints from the full shape analysis of BOSS galaxies and forecasts for Stage IV surveys: Results

-We profile instead the full posterior using the MINOS algorithm implemented in the {\tt iminuit} package\footnote{\url{https://iminuit.readthedocs.io/en/stable/index.html}} \cite{iminuit, james1975}.
+Ref.~\cite{gomezvalent2022} suggests performing this profiling step directly on the MCMC samples.
+However, in addition to resulting in noisy distributions, this is not ideal in our case, since we sample over the analytically marginalised posterior and we therefore expect additional projection due to that pre-marginalisation step.
+We profile instead the full posterior using the MINOS algorithm implemented in the {\tt iminuit} package\footnote{\url{https://iminuit.readthedocs.io/en/stable/index.html}} \cite{iminuit}.
 Our parameter of interest is the growth index $\gamma$, for which we plot the PL in the left panel of Fig.~\ref{fig:profile-gamma}, and compare to the one-dimensional marginalised posterior from the MCMC in the right panel.
 Additionally, we compare the confidence intervals obtained from the MCMC to those obtained from the profiling in Fig.~\ref{fig:profile-errors}.

 Fig.~\ref{fig:profile-gamma} shows a clear shift of the PL towards the $\Lambda$CDM prediction with respect to the marginalised posterior.
 Moreover, the confidence intervals are larger in the case of the PL, making the results consistent with $\Lambda$CDM.
 We also note how the best-fit points from the MCMC (orange crosses in Fig.~\ref{fig:profile-errors}) are close to the PL results, though still somewhat lower in $A_s$.
 This demonstrates the presence of additional projection effects due to the analytic marginalisation of linear nuisance parameters in the posterior sampled in the MCMC.
 Overall, the use of the profile likelihood shows a more conservative result, which appears, at least in this case, to reflect better the effect of the large degeneracy between the amplitude parameters on the final one-dimensional constraint on $\gamma$.
 Note that should the posterior be closer to the Gaussian case, the difference between marginalising and profiling would disappear, so we expect projection effects to disappear with more constraining data.